Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Bison Enter America (195000 BCE - 135000 BCE)

+I want to take a moment to point out that if Bison were able to move freely into the "Americas", then it should also be pretty trivial for hunters to follow them.

+This coincides with another glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).
+This means there was likely a land brige humans could have crossed over to enter North America, see Douka et al. (2019) for more on the possible lineages of Denisovans whom could have mode this journey along with Stewart, Clark-Wilson, Breeze, Janulis, et al. (2020) for the tantalizing possibility that Homo Sapiens could have been out of Africa already.

 * [Froese, D., Stiller, M., Heintzman, P. D., Reyes, A. V., Zazula, G. D., Soares, A. E., ... & MacPhee, R. D. (2017).
 Fossil and genomic evidence constrains the timing of bison arrival in North America.
 Proceedings of the National Academy of Sciences, 114(13), 3457-3462.](https://doi.org/10.1073/pnas.1620754114)

 ## The Highly Disputed Calico Early Man Site, San Bernardino County, California, USA (135 KA BP)

 There was a rock ring discovered beneath a 100000 year old soil profile -- but there is controversy over potential contamination.
 There are potentially some tools from then, too.
 However, most of the tools discovered here come from later times 30 KA BP and 14.4 KA BP.

-It is also interesting to note that this coincides with another glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).
-This means there was likely a land brige humans could have crossed over to enter North America, see Douka et al. (2019) for more on the possible lineages of Denisovans whom could have mode this journey along with Stewart, Clark-Wilson, Breeze, Janulis, et al. (2020) for the tantalizing possibility that Homo Sapiens could have been out of Africa already.
+This coincides with a glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).

 * [Calico Early Man Site](https://en.wikipedia.org/wiki/Calico_Early_Man_Site)
 * [Lake Manix](https://en.wikipedia.org/wiki/Lake_Manix)